 The Chart View is a great way to see the analytics side of your workflow.
 With our Chart Widget, you can now pull out information from several boards and gather them all in one chart!
 This widget is a must-have to enhance your workflow!
 Keep reading to learn how it works. 📊

-Simply click on "Add New" at the top of the Dashboard page and select chart as below:
+Simply click on "Add widget" at the top of your dashboard and select "Chart" from the dropdown menu as shown below:

 Choose your boards